New Frontiers Entrepreneur Development Programme

 If successful, you will receive intensive support for six months to develop both your own skills and to work up your business proposition.
 This will entail full-time participation in workshops, mentoring and regular reviews.
 Using these supports, you will fully detail and validate your business proposition and identify potential customers, sales channels and funding options.

-You must be available for full-time participation in this six month course.
-To facilitate this, you will receive up to €15,000 in funding subject to satisfactory performance and development reviews.
+You must be available for full-time participation in this six month programe.
+To facilitate this, you may be eligible to receive up to €15,000 in funding subject to satisfactory performance and development reviews.

 Phase 3 - Business Development